Tour type: Small Group

 The Dead Sea is flanked by mountains to the east and the rolling hills of Jerusalem to the west, giving it an almost otherworldly beauty.
 Although sparsely populated and serenely quiet now, the area is believed to have been home to five Biblical cities: Sodom, Gomorrah, Adman, Zebouin and Zoar (Bela).

 We'll stop along the way to enjoy a 'swim', though the intensely salty waters lead to a very strange swimming experience.
 In fact, normal swimming is not possible, and it is easier (and more photogenic!) just to float, sitting or lying in the water.
 Be careful not to get any water in your eyes, as it will sting.Showers will be available where we swim to clean off the salt water afterwards.
+If you'd like some additional time at the Dead Sea for spa treatments and/or relaxation, we also offer the option of spending your final night in Jordan here instead of returning to Amman.

 We finish the day back at our hotel in Amman.